When you are a tax resident in Norway, you will be liable to pay tax to Norway on all income earned in Norway or abroad.

 You will then be considered a tax resident in Norway under Norwegian law, but it may be that you are considered to be resident in the other country under the tax treaty that applies between Norway and your country of residence.
 The tax treaty may then limit Norway’s right to tax your income from abroad.

 You must ask to be considered as a resident in the other country under the tax treaty.
-You must then present confirmation of your residence from the tax authorities in the other country.
+You must, if The Norwegian Tax Administration ask, present confirmation of your residence from the tax authorities in the other country.